-Diamond-Buying Hacks That'll Save You Money—and Get You More Diamond
+Diamond-Buying Hacks That Can Save You Thousands of Dollars — and Get You More Diamond

 Here at Savvy, all featured products are thoughtfully handpicked by our section editors.
 When you purchase something from our links, we may earn an affiliate commission.
 One last note — any items listed below are in-stock with accurate pricing as of time of publication.

-Diamonds are in demand, and, amid a pandemic, they’re proving to be a woman’s (and man’s) best friend.
-As people have rolled back their travel and social plans, they’ve been spending their money on fine jewelry, and it shows.
-During June, July, and August of 2020, jewelry retail sales grew by $1 billion1.
-A large number of those sales were engagement rings, a reflection of the many proposals that took place even as the world seemed to come to a pause.
+Diamonds are always in demand — even during the pandemic, they were a woman’s (and man’s) best friend.
+As people rolled back their travel and social plans, they spent their money on fine jewelry.
+During June, July, and August of 2020, jewelry retail sales grew by $1 billion.
+A large number of those jewelry sales were engagement rings, a reflection of the many proposals that took place even as the world seemed to come to a halt.

-Perhaps it’s because of the significant global changes taking place that people have turned to diamonds: they’re timeless, providing their wearers with beauty and elegance no matter what happens in the world.
-If you desire memorable, timeless pieces of jewelry to wear to your Zoom gatherings and online meetings, it may be time to buy yourself some diamonds; plus, Valentine’s day is just around the corner so there’s that.
+Perhaps it’s because of the significant global changes that continue to take place that people have turned to diamonds: They’re timeless, providing their wearers with beauty and elegance, no matter what happens in the world.
+Plus, Valentine’s Day is just around the corner, so there’s that.

-Whether you’re shopping for a V-day gift, engagement ring or treating yourself to something nice, it’s smart to know what to look for as you peruse online sites or retail stores for your perfect purchase.
+Whether you’re shopping for a Valentine’s Day gift for her, an engagement ring, or you’re treating yourself to something nice, it’s smart to know what to look for as you peruse online sites or retail stores for your perfect purchase.
 With a few tips and some know-how, you can shop for diamonds like a jeweler and get the best deal on the diamond of your dreams.

 Before bargaining, do some research on what diamonds you’re looking for, and look at the price range.
 Your best bet is to have some knowledge so you come off as an understated expert; if the jeweler suspects you are in the know, you’re more likely to strike a better deal.